-The green, long-stalked variety (also called ‘Pascal’) can come in blanched white or red coloring and is most common, though celeriac (celery root) and leaf celery are also popular.
-Typically only the stalks are eaten, but roots and leaves can be consumed as well (or used for medicinal purposes, the vegetable’s original use before becoming a household staple).
+Celery’s leafy stalks (petioles) can grow up to 24 inches.
+The green, long-stalked variety (also called ‘Pascal’) can come in blanched white or red coloring and is the most common, though celeriac (celery root) and leaf celery are also popular.
+Typically only the stalks are eaten, but roots and leaves can be consumed as well.
 For celeriac, although similar looking to celery, only the tuberous base or root is eaten.

 Long-stalk varieties include Conquistador, Giant Pascal, Golden, Redventure, Tall Utah, Tango Green, and Ventura; celeriac types include Brilliant, Diament, Large Smooth Prague, Mentor, and Tellus; for celery leaf, there’s Par-Cel and Safir.